meker12/commerce-channels.en/help/amazon-sales-channel/incomplete-listings.md

 Under _[!UICONTROL Actions]_:

 - **[!UICONTROL Re-attempt to auto match to Amazon listings]**: Choose to initiate the automatic process for matching your Amazon listings data to your [!DNL Commerce] catalog.
-If products are not automatically matching, revisit your [_Catalog Search_](./catalog-search.md) options in your listing lettings.
-If listings do not automatically match after updating your _[!UICONTROL Catalog Search]_ options, you can match products manually in the [Update Required Info](./amazon-manually-update-incomplete-listing.md#update-required-info-multiple-matches-found) action.
+If products are not automatically matching, revisit your [_[!UICONTROL Catalog Search]_](./catalog-search.md) options in your listing lettings.
+If listings do not automatically match after updating your _[!UICONTROL Catalog Search]_ options, you can match products manually in the [[!UICONTROL Update Required Info]](./amazon-manually-update-incomplete-listing.md#update-required-info-multiple-matches-found) action.

 Under **[!UICONTROL Select]** in the _[!UICONTROL Action]_ column: